twhughes/Accelerator-Control/README.md

 This code simulates a mesh of inteferometers that are used to couple power from an array of optical waveguides to an accelerator on a chip.
 It provides mechanisms for simulating and controlling these interferometers using various protocols and algorithms.

-For more information, see the accomanying paper draft (coming soon to an arxiv near you).
+For more information, see the accomanying paper draft [here](https://arxiv.org/abs/1902.09731)

 ## Installation / Usage